 When a whole-array assignment occurs to define an allocatable array, the allocatable array is resized, if needed, to the correct size.
 When a whole character assignment occurs to define an allocatable character, the allocatable character is resized, if needed, to the correct size.

-When a character assignment occurs to define a non-allocatable character entity and a length mismatch occurs, the assignment has a blank-fill (if the value is too short) or truncate (if the value is too long) semantic.
-Otherwise, the variable defined is resized, if needed, to the correct size.
+When a character assignment defines a non-allocatable character variable and a length mismatch occurs, the assignment has a blank-fill (if the value is too short) or truncate (if the value is too long) semantic; this is also true for input.
+If this happens for an allocatable character variable, the variable defined is resized, if needed, to the correct size; but this does not happen for input.

 Most implementations include an optional facility for bounds checking.
 These are likely to be incomplete for a dummy argument that is an explicit-shape or assumed-size array because of passing only the address of such an object, or because the local declaration of the bounds might be inconsistent with those of the actual argument.
 It is therefore preferable to use an assumed-shape array as a procedure dummy argument.
 The performance of operations involving assumed-shape arrays is improved by the use of the contiguous attribute.